Charles Dean (politician)

-Charles S. Dean Sr. (born May 31, 1939) is a Republican politician who served as a member of the Florida Senate, representing the 5th District, which includes Baker, Citrus, Columbia, Dixie, Gilchrist, Lafayette, Levy, western Marion, Suwannee, and Union Counties in North Florida, from 2012 to 2016, previously representing the 3rd District from 2007 to 2012.
+Charles S. Dean Sr. (May 31, 1939 – February 23, 2026) was an American Republican politician who served as a member of the Florida Senate, representing the 5th District, which includes Baker, Citrus, Columbia, Dixie, Gilchrist, Lafayette, Levy, western Marion, Suwannee, and Union Counties in North Florida, from 2012 to 2016, previously representing the 3rd District from 2007 to 2012.
 Before winning election to the Senate, Dean served as a member of the Florida House of Representatives, representing the 43rd District from 2002 to 2007.

 History

-Dean was born in Jacksonville, and attended Central Florida Community College, receiving his associates degree in 1962.
+Dean was born in Jacksonville, and attended Central Florida Community College, receiving his associate's degree in 1962.
 He then attended Florida State University, receiving a bachelor's degree in criminology and police administration in 1963, and then Rollins College, graduating with a master's degree in criminal justice in 1976.
 In 1980, Dean ran for Sheriff of Citrus County, and faced Burton Quinn and Edwin Graham in the Democratic primary, whom he defeated by a wide margin, winning 50% of the vote to Quinn's 40% and Graham's 10%, and he was elected unopposed in the general election.
 Running for re-election in 1984, Dean was opposed by Barbara Banks Mitcheltree, the Republican nominee, winning in a landslide with 76% of the vote.
 His campaign for re-election in 1988 was closer, but he still won comfortably, receiving 65% of the vote to the 35% received by Republican nominee Richard Eary.
 In 1992, Dean was narrowly elected to his fourth and final term over Howard Arnold, the Republican nominee, with 54% of the vote.